-Kashmir tensions: Pakistan captures Indian soldier along disputed border
+Pakistan captures Indian soldier in Kashmir

 Pakistan has insisted that no incursion took place into the territory it controls, saying there had only been an exchange of fire.

-After an emergency cabinet meeting on Friday, the Prime Minister's office said in a statement that the cabinet "joined the Prime Minister in completely rejecting the Indian claims of carrying out 'surgical strikes.'"
+After an emergency cabinet meeting on Friday, the Prime Minister's office said in a statement that the cabinet "joined the Prime Minister in completely rejecting the Indian claims of carrying out "surgical strikes."

+On Friday evening, the Pakistani leader's office confirmed it would convene a meeting of Heads of Parliamentary Parties on Monday to discuss the crisis.

 The United Nations said it was "following this situation with great concern" and urged both sides to exercise restraint.